 IASB Reference: 701.03-05; 701.05-R(1)

 Revenue raised by students or from student activities is deposited and accounted for in the student activities fund.
 This revenue is the property of and is under the financial control of the board.
-Upon recommendation by the respective building principal, students may use this revenue for purposes approved by the superintendent [or designee].
+Students may use this revenue for purposes approved by the superintendent [or designee].

-It is the responsibility of the board secretary [or designee] to keep student activity accounts up-to-date and complete.
+It is the responsibility of the board secretary to keep student activity accounts up-to-date and complete.

-Any unencumbered activity account balances will automatically revert to the activity fund of the school when an activity is discontinued.
+Any unencumbered class or activity account balances will automatically revert to the activity fund when a class graduates or an activity is discontinued.

 Adopted: 6/70